Woman shot while trying to stop husband-wife fight in Delhi | Devdiscourse

-A 21-year-old woman was shot when she tried to stop a fight between a husband and his wife in outer Delhi's Narela area, police said on Saturday.
-They said Rachna was shot around 10 pm on Friday when she intervened to stop the quarrel between Javed and his wife in Narela's Sector B2.
+A 21-year-old woman was shot at by a man when she tried to stop a fight between him and his wife in outer Delhi's Narela area, police said on Saturday.
+Rachna was shot around 10 pm on Friday when she was in her balcony on the third floor and tried to stop the quarrel between Javed and his wife on the first floor of the building in Narela's Sector B2, they said.

 On Thursday, Javed left his wife at her parent's home but returned to take her back forcibly.
 His wife refused, leading to a quarrel between them, said Gaurav Sharma, deputy commissioner of police (Outer North Delhi).
 Rachna, a neighbour, intervened to stop the fight but Javed shot her and ran away, Sharma said.
 She is recuperating at a hospital.